Fishing Tips

 - Communicate.
 Everyone on board needs to know the plan and watch for changes

-Equipment takes a a beating.
+Equipment takes a beating.
 Ropes fray.
 Anchors bend.
 Electronics get tested by constant movement.
 The best crews check everything before leaving the dock and stay ready to adapt.
-No shortcuts.
-No guessing.
-We make safety a priority on every trip, so you can enjoy the action with confidence.
+We make safety a priority on every trip, which is one reason guests keep coming back.

 Winning Tactics for Miami Currents

 Success offshore comes down to a few hard truths.
 The current never stops.
 Fish use it to their advantage.
 Anglers who pay attention, who watch the water, adjust their tactics, and stay flexible, catch more and lose less.
-The Gulf Stream isn’t a problem to solve.
-It’s a tool to use.
+The Gulf Stream is not a problem to solve.
+It is a tool to use.

 - Read the water before you drop a line.
 Look for clues, not just numbers on a chart